ros-navigation/navigation2/nav2_system_tests/README.md

 - Testing system failures are properly recorded and can be recovered from

 This is primarily for use in Nav2 CI to establish a high degree of maintainer confidence when merging in large architectural changes to the Nav2 project.
 However, this is also useful to test installs of Nav2 locally or for additional information.

+To disable system tests depending on Gazebo Classic, which is end of life January 29th, 2025, set the environment variable `GZ_VERSION` to your chosen GZ name, such as `ignition` or `harmonic`.